 He touches her chin, and then, casually, still smiling, her nipple or rather the place under her swim suit where a nipple will be if the circled dot on her chest ever changes.
 Heed stands there for what seems an hour but is less than the time it takes to blow a perfect bubble.
 He watches the pink ease from her mouth then moves away still smiling.
 Heed bolts back down the stairs.
 The spot on her chest she didn't know she had is burning, tingling.
 When she reaches the door, she is panting as though she has run the length of the beach instead of a flight of stairs.
 May grabs her from behind and scolds her about running through the hotel.
 Orders Heed to help carry sacks of soiled bed linen through to the laundry.
 It takes only a minute or two, but May Cosey has things to tell her about public behavior.
 When she is finished telling Heed how happy they all are that she and Christine are friends and what that friendship can teach her, Heed runs to tell Christine what happened, what her grandfather did.
 But Christine is not in the gazebo.
 Heed finds her behind the hotel at the rain barrel.
 Christine has spilled something on her bathing suit that looks like puke.
 Her face is hard, flat.
 She looks sick, disgusted and doesn't meet Heed's eyes.
 Heed can't speak, can't tell her friend what happened.
+She knows she has spoiled it all.
 In silence they go on their picnic.
-Heed knows she has spoiled it, spoiled it all.
-And although they fall into the routine using other names, spreading the food, the game of jacks cannot be played because Heed doesn't have them.
+And although they fall into the routine-using made-up names, arranging the food-the game of jacks cannot be played because Heed doesn't have them.
 She tells Christine she could not find them.
 That first lie, of many to follow, is born because Heed thinks Christine knows what happened and it made her vomit.
 So there is something wrong with Heed.
-The old man saw it right away so all he had to do was touch her and it moved as he knew it would because the wrong was already there, waiting for a finger to bring it to life.
+The old man saw it right away so all he had to do was touch her and it moved as he knew it would because the wrong was already there, waiting for a thumb to bring it to life.
 And she had started it-not him.
-The hip-wriggling came first-then him.
+The hip-wiggling came first-then him.
 Now Christine knows it's there too, and can't look at her because the wrong thing shows.

 She does not know that Christine has left the gazebo to meet her friend at the service entrance.
 No one is there.
 Christine looks up toward the window of her own bedroom where Heed would be looking for the jacks.
 The window is open; pale curtains lift through it.
 She opens her mouth to call out, "Heed!
 Come on!"
 But she doesn't because her grandfather is standing there, in her bedroom window, his trousers open, his wrist moving with the same speed L used to beat egg whites into unbelievable creaminess.
 He doesn't see Christine because his eyes are closed.
-Christine covers her mouth to laugh, but takes it away immediately because her breakfast is flowing into her palm.
+Christine covers her laughing mouth, but yanks her hand away when her breakfast flows into her palm.
 She rushes to the rain barrel to rinse the sick from her yellow top, her hands and her bare feet.

 When Heed finds her, Christine doesn't explain the bathing suit, why she is wiping it, or why she can't look at Heed.
-She is ashamed of her grandfuther and herself.
+She is ashamed of her grandfather and herself.